-On April 28, 2017, the Company and its subsidiary, Aravas Inc. ("Aravas") entered into a loan and security agreement with Silicon Valley Bank, as amended by the First Amendment to the Loan and Security Agreement on October 31, 2017, the Second Amendment to the Loan and Security Agreement on December 4, 2018, the Third Amendment on January 31, 2020, and the Fourth Amendment on March 30, 2021 (the "Loan Agreement"), pursuant to which Silicon Valley Bank provided a term loan to us in the principal amount of \$25 million.
+On April 28, 2017, the Company and its subsidiary, Aravas Inc. ("Aravas"), entered into a loan and security agreement with Silicon Valley Bank, as amended by the First Amendment on October 31, 2017, the Second Amendment on December 4, 2018, the Third Amendment on January 31, 2020, and the Fourth Amendment on March 30, 2021 (the "Loan Agreement"), pursuant to which Silicon Valley Bank provided a term loan to us in the principal amount of \$25.0 million.

-On April 21, 2022, the Company and Aravas, entered into an Amended and Restated Loan and Security Agreement (the "Amended Loan Agreement"), as co-borrowers, and Silicon Valley Bank, as lender (the "Lender"), which amended and restated the Loan Agreement in its entirety.
+On April 21, 2022, the Company and Aravas entered into an Amended and Restated Loan and Security Agreement (the "Amended Loan Agreement"), as co-borrowers, and Silicon Valley Bank, as lender (the "Lender"), which amended and restated the Loan Agreement in its entirety.
 The Amended Loan Agreement provides for a \$26.5 million term loan facility.
-The Company used the proceeds from the Amended Loan Agreement to repay outstanding amounts under the Loan Agreement from Silicon Valley Bank, including principal of \$25 million, a prepayment fee of \$0.1 million, and an end of term charge of \$1.4 million.
+The Company used the proceeds from the Amended Loan Agreement to repay outstanding amounts under the Loan Agreement, including principal of \$25.0 million, a prepayment fee of \$0.1 million, and an end of term charge of \$1.4 million.